 All you need to do is to obtain the new installer script by following the same steps as described in the chapters Prepare Installer Script.

 To upgrade an existing installation just choose the same folder your Connectware is currently running in.

-All your custom settings like credentials or network settings will automatically be migrated.
+All your custom settings like license key or network settings will automatically be migrated.

-If you are asked for your credentials during the update, you might have specified a wrong installation directory.
+If you are asked for your license key during the update, you might have specified a wrong installation directory.
 If this is the case, please cancel the update and ensure you choose the correct installation path.